Looking for Arawarra ...... an international research effort .... terminated

 * circa June - Marlene Longbottom (ML) contacts Michael Organ (MO) regarding researching Arawarra, with the aim of discovering his remains and returning them to Australia.
 MO begins compiling a preliminary research document for ML.

-* 18 December - Michael Organ, Arawarra of the Shoalhaven: Grave Robbing and the Frankenstein Connection: Notes for Marlene Thompson (Longbottom), manuscript, 15 pages.
+* 18 December - Michael Organ, Arawarra of the Shoalhaven: Grave Robbing and the Frankenstein Connection: Research Notes for Associate Professor Marlene Thompson (Longbottom), manuscript, 15 pages.
 Updated 12 March 2020 and then through to 2024.

 2020

-* 11 October - Marlene Longbottom and Michael Organ, Research Proposal - Frankenstein Australis - Terror Incognita: Violence, Grave Robbing and the Aboriginal Body, South Cross University, manuscript form, 9 pages.
-Complied as part of standard research protocols.
+* 11 October - Marlene Longbottom and Michael Organ, Research Proposal - Frankenstein Australis - Terror Incognita: Violence, Grave Robbing and the Aboriginal Body, James Cook University, manuscript form, 9 pages.
+Complied as part of standard academic research proposal protocols.

 2021